Solar-Helix-Independent-Transport/allianceauth-loki-logging/README.md

 `LokiHandler` is a custom logging handler that pushes log messages to Loki.

-Modify your settings to integrate `allianceauth-loki-logging` with Django's logging:
+Modify your settings to integrate `allianceauth_loki_logging` with Django's logging:

 in your `local.py` add this at the end, Be sure to read the comments and update any that need to be updated.
 Specifically the url for loki.